 This fishing tackle pro shop has been outfitting fishing enthusiasts since 1995.

-What to Bring Fishing
+What to Bring When Fishing with Kids

 - Hooks and Bobbers: First, check the fishing pole to see if a hook and bobber is included.
 The bobber is a ball tied onto the fishing line.
 When it goes underwater, it signals that something is attached to your line!